 spelunker, a tool for browsing the data and a

 get lat lon style application for investigating specific points on the big planet-ball we all live on.

-And if you're feeling like getting in to the details there is a very thorough and very long introductory blog post about Who's On First followed by another ten thousand words (and counting) of thinking about the project, as it evolves:
+And if you're feeling like getting in to the details there is a very thorough and very long introductory blog post about Who's On First followed by another twenty-or-so thousand words (and counting) of thinking about the project, as it evolves:

 When we source other open data projects we make best effort to indicate them (e.g.:

 src:geom:naturalearth).
 We also include the original source's properties prefixed with a suitable namespaces.
 A complete list of sources and their namespaces is maintained in a separate whosonfirst-sources GitHub repository: